wombleton/gitlaw-nz/acts/W/Wine Act 2003.md

     *   (a) have not been revoked with effect on or before 1 July in the next year; and

-    *   (b) have not ceased, and will not cease, to have effect on or before 1 July in the next year by virtue of the [Regulations (Disallowance) Act 1989][229],---
+    *   (b) have not ceased, and will not cease, to have effect on or before 1 July in the next year by virtue of [Part 3][229] of the Legislation Act 2012,---

     they are to be treated as having been revoked with the close of 30 June in that next year unless confirmed by an Act of Parliament passed on or before that day.